 Perron's game is based around his great individual skill, which makes him one of the most dangerous offensive players on the ice.
 He is especially adept at stickhandling his way past defenders and utilizing his accurate shooting to make opposing goaltenders nervous whenever he is near.
 His vision within the offensive zone also allows him to set up teammates for scoring opportunities.

-Perron was dealt by the St. Louis Blues to the Edmonton Oilers in a deal that brought Magnus Paajarvi to the Blues.
+Perron was dealt by the Edmonton Oilers to the Pittsburgh Penguins in a deal that brought Rob Klinkhammer and a 2015 first round pick to the Oilers.